haotian1/first/badjokes.md

 # Your Favourite Very Bad Jokes

-Q: How do you get a horse out of the bathtub?
+Q: How do you get a horse out of the bath?
 A: Pull the plug!

 Q: What goes "ha ha bonk"?